 I love Baby Jogger strollers because most have adjustable handlebars and are fully reclining (AWESOME for diaper changes on the go!), they have an oversized canopy, huge storage basket, they fold super easy, and they’re a great quality.
 Baby Jogger strollers have a very generous weight limit, too.

 ➣ CAR SEATS

-(If the one you have or want has been treated, watch for brominated (HBCD, TBC, UBC) and chlorinated flame retardants (TDCPP and TCPP).
+Watch out for brominated (HBCD, TBC, UBC) and chlorinated flame retardants (TDCPP and TCPP).

 If a product doesn’t specifically state that it does NOT contain flame retardants, assume it does.

 ➣ ACTIVITY GYMS & MATS

 Avoid flame retardants (check with the manufacturer), and PVC.

 Whew… I think we’re done here…???

-That’s quite a lengthy list, isn’t it?
+That’s quite a lengthy list of toxic baby products to avoid, isn’t it?

 Just so we’re clear – my intention is NOT to freak you out.